pranith7/Kanban_board_assignment/README.md

 ## 📌 Current Status

-As of now, the core functionalities are implemented, but there is an issue with state management:
+As of now, the core functionalities are implemented:

 - **Deploying**:
   - I am working on fixing this issue and will deploy the final solution to Vercel once resolved.
 This README will be updated with the Vercel deployment link afterward.